openstack/openstack-manuals/doc/config-ref-rst/source/shared-file-systems/drivers/generic-driver.rst

 Each driver can handle networking in its own way, see: https://wiki.openstack.org/wiki/manila/Networking.

-One of two possible configurations can be chosen for share provisioning using the ``service_instance`` module:
+One of the two possible configurations can be chosen for share provisioning using the ``service_instance`` module:

 - Service VM has one network interface from a network that is